 Tip 6: Financing and Trade-ins

 Notice that this entire time we’ve been talking in terms of the price of the car only.
 What if you’re planning on financing?
 What about the value of your trade-in?
 There’s a good reason for that.
-If you bring up either of those too early – ie. before you’ve settled on a sale price – they will just get rolled into that price by the seller.
+If you bring up either of these too early – ie. before you’ve settled on a sale price – they will just get rolled into that price by the seller.

-For example, say you’re looking at a car listed at $22,500 at a local dealership.
+For example, say you’re looking at a car listed at $11,995 at a local dealership.
 Right off the bat, you ask for an appraisal of your trade-in.
-“Good news,” he tells you, “we can give you 4 grand for your old car!”
-You know the car’s a junker and would only get about $2000 in a private sale, so you think, “Great!
+“Good news,” he tells you, “we can give you 3 grand for your old car!”
+You know the car’s only worth $1500 or so in a private sale, so you think, “Great!
 This guy’s so eager to sell me this car, he’s giving me an awesome deal on my trade-in.”
-You then apply all the strategies you learned above, and manage to get the price down to $20,000 – so with your trade you pay $16,000.
+You then apply all the strategies you learned above, and manage to eventually get the price down to $11,000 – so with your trade you pay $8,000.

 Sounds alright.
 But what really happened?
-The dealer knows your junker isn’t worth much to him, but he wants to give you a good deal to get you interested.
+The dealer knows your trade isn’t worth much to him, but he wants to give you a good deal to get you interested.
 Fortunately (for him), he can just mentally raise the price of the car you’re buying!
-Without the trade he might have been willing to go down to $16,500 (with no trade), but now the money he’s losing on your trade has to be factored in.
+Without the trade he might have been willing to go down to $9000 (with no trade), but now the money he’s losing on your trade has to be factored in.

 If you wait until after a price is settled to talk about the trade, you have a better chance of finding their true best price for the car they’re selling, and then you can find out what the trade is really worth to them.
 If it’s too low for you, you can always sell privately.
 (Do remember that there is usually some savings of sales tax when you trade in though, plus obviously selling the car separately will take time and effort, so factor this into your decision.)